VL Myrsky: Operational history

 Reconnaissance Squadron 12 received their first Myrskys during August 1944.
 Thirty Myrskys were delivered to Reconnaissance Squadrons 12 and 16 before the end of the Continuation War.

 Fifteen Myrsky fighters flew 68 missions during the Continuation War.
 During one mission, they met Soviet Yak-7s, but the fight ended without losses for either side.
 During two other missions, Myrskys damaged two Soviet fighters, which were both destroyed on landing.
 Six Myrskys took part in a bombing mission on 3 September 1944.

 During the Lapland War, six Myrskys flew 13 reconnaissance missions during November 1944.
 The wooden construction proved problematic in this theatre, not enduring wet weather or cold well.
 The war time Lukko glue, manufactured from ersatz materials, which was used for gluing the wooden parts, did not stand rain, frost and humidity, and the glue seams disintegrated, sometimes with disastrous results.

 Ten Myrskys were lost in accidents between 1943 and 1947 and four pilots died.
 Myrsky usage ended in May 1947 and the last Myrsky flight was in February 1948.

 The Myrsky proved fast and manoeuvrable enough to dogfight the contemporary Soviet aircraft; it was the second fastest Finnish Air Force airplane after the Messerschmitt Bf 109G.
 Pilots liked the plane as it had good cockpit ergonomics and decent flight and ground handling properties.
 Its aerodynamic design was excellent, and was later used on the VL Pyörremyrsky fighter and the Valmet Vihuri trainer.
 Its wide undercarriage gave it decent ground-handling properties.
-Its main drawback was the construction method: the ersatz materials simply did not stand up to the harsh Finnish weather.
+Its main drawback was the construction method: the substitute materials simply did not stand up to the harsh Finnish weather.

+Survivors

 Three Myrsky fuselages and several parts have survived.
-The Finnish Aviation Museum is currently (2021) restoring one of them (MY-14) into a complete museum aircraft.
+The Finnish Aviation Museum is currently (2023) restoring one of them (MY-14) into a complete museum aircraft.
 The project was on display at Finnish Air Force 100th anniversary air show at Tikkakoski, Jyväskylä 16 to 17 June 2018.
+The aircraft will be on permanent display at the Finnish Air Force Museum by 2025.